azure123devops123/my-helm/COMMANDS.md

          helm uninstall my-prometheus-dev --keep-history -n dev

-## :smile: Basic Commands for creating chart of your web application and deploy using helm: ##
+## ☑️ Basic Commands for creating chart of your web application and deploy using helm: ##

          helm create webapp1